thasjonior/thasjonior/README.md

 - 👋 Hi, I’m @thasjonior
-- 👀 I’m interested in web development (backend)
+- 👀 I’m interested in web and mobile app development
-- 🌱 I’m currently learning (laravel,android,react)
+- 🌱 I’m fluent in (laravel and flutter)
 - 💞️ I’m looking to collaborate on laravel projects
-- 📫 How to reach me (email: thadeustasilo@icloud.com,thadeustasilo@gmail.com)
+- 📫 How to reach me (email: thadeustasilo@icloud.com,thadeustasilo@gmail.com, 0756808677)

 <!---
 thasjonior/thasjonior is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.